commerceblock/ocean-api-reference/how-to-ocean-config.md

 yes | yes (but ocean defaults to test params)

 Specifies the name of the chain.
-This is important because based on this name the parameters of the chain are decided.
-Currently the only parameter difference is in address/key prefixes but using the correct prefix is crucial on generating multisig scripts for other config arguments and also when importing a private key to a full node wallet.
+Chain name is important as based on this the client decides which chain parameters to use.
+Chain parameters differentiate in address/key prefixes and are thus crucial in generating multisig scripts for other config arguments and also when importing a private keys to full node wallets.

 Currently the following hardcoded names exist (from `chainparamsbase.h`):